Axelrod-Python/Axelrod/docs/overview_of_strategies.rst

 Backstabber
 ^^^^^^^^^^^

 Forgives the first 3 defections but on the fourth will defect forever.
-Defects on round 198 and 199 unconditionally.
+Defects after the 198th round unconditionally.

 Aggravater
 ^^^^^^^^^^^